ChaseLewis/santad/README.md

 1. Push your code to a GitHub repository
 2. Go to **Settings** → **Pages**
 3. Under **Build and deployment**, select **GitHub Actions** as the source
-4. Push to `main` branch to trigger deployment
+4. Push to `master` branch to trigger deployment

 The site will be available at `https://<username>.github.io/santad/`